vegasword/rUins/README.md

 ![Gameplay footage](rUins.gif)

-A platformer made fully in Blueprints on Unreal Engine 4.27.2.
+A platformer made fully by me and [Emma Masseteau](https://github.com/Elmea) in Blueprints on Unreal Engine 4.27.2.

 You play as a fox discovering elden cubic ruins in an enchanted forest.